joshmorgan1000/UTKH/README.md

 # Kinetic Harmonics: A Universal Theory of Motion and Resonance

+The **Universal Theory of Kinetic Harmonics** posits that mass and fundamental forces arise from orbital light patterns exhibiting resonance and harmonics.
+This condition could be described in modern physics as a photon-photon sphere, or a coexisting photon sphere, which I call a Kinetic Harmonic (KH).
+Using quantum gravity, general relativity, and modern physics, the configuration requires an infinitesimal equation to estimate.
+KH however posits the theory that such a condition is not only possible, but is the very genesis of what we percieve to be mass.

-The **Universal Theory of Kinetic Harmonics** (UTKH) posits that mass and fundamental forces arise from co-orbital light patterns exhibiting resonance and harmonics.
-By redefining mass as a specific state of light, UTKH aims to unify physical phenomena across scales, providing explanations for gravity, atomic structures, nuclear forces, and chemical bonds within a single framework.
-This theory addresses gaps in current models and offers testable predictions that could reshape our understanding of the universe.
+By redefining mass as a specific state of light and/or kinetic energy, KH aims to unify physical phenomena across scales, providing explanations for gravity, atomic structures, nuclear forces, and chemical bonds within a single framework.
+This theory addresses gaps in current models and **offers testable predictions** that could reshape our understanding of the universe.

 ## Introduction <a href="#introduction"></a>

-This theory introduces a fundamentally different perspective on our current interpretation of our observations of the universe.
-The implications are so vast it is impossible to address all the details of every implication in a single publication.
-My goal is to present the theory topologically with various levels of detail while including anectdotal explanations to some of the more profound questions our understanding leaves unanswered.
+It is impossible to address all the details of every implication of this theory in a single publication.
+My goal is to present the theory topologically with various levels of detail while including mathematical evidence, parallel patterns across other realms of physics, and anectdotal explanations to some of the more profound questions our current understanding leaves unanswered.

-### Background: The "Newton's Apple" of this Theory <a href="#background-newtons-apple"></a>

-One of my favorite childhood toys was a marble run, particularly the vortex piece.
-As a marble entered the vortex, it would spiral around the outer edge, accelerating as it descended until finally exiting through a hole spinning at an audible frequency.

-This simple motion mirrors a thought experiment central to this theory: imagine two transient particles in space in motion towards each other.
-Rather than colliding, they approach each other at angles that induce a spiraling motion due to a force of attraction.
-These particles then enter a state of perpetual "falling orbit" towards each other, accelerating toward infinite frequency under precise conditions.

-If we accept the fact that "photons" are affected by gravity, related to mass, and therefore related to energy, such a condition is hypothetically possible.
-This theory, however, rejects the notions of photons, particles, and mass, and provides an alternate explanation that is more internally consistent and comprehensive than our current understanding of physics from the cosmic, to the atomic, and quantum levels.

 ### Motion and Harmonics as Foundational Principles <a href="#motion-and-harmonics-as-foundational-principles"></a>

-At its core, UTKH is built on two foundational concepts:
+At its core, KH is built on two foundational concepts:
-1. **Kinetic Motion:** At its core, UTKH views everything in the universe as kinetic.
-Light, traditionally understood as both particle and wave, is reframed as the primordial form of motion.
+1. **Kinetic Motion:** At its core, KH views everything in the universe as kinetic energy.
+Light, traditionally understood as both particle and wave, is reframed as the primordial form of this energy in motion.
-2. **Co-orbit:** Stable structures arise when motion patterns align into resonant frequencies, forming the basis of matter, forces, and other phenomena.
-The complexity of these stable systems are variant.
+2. **Co-orbit:** Stable structures arise when motion patterns align which would previously be described as coexisting photon spheres, instead as stable systems of motion with resonant frequencies, forming the basis of matter, greater gravitational forces, radiation, and other phenomena.
+The complexity of these stable systems are variant, and their effects are defined by the oscillation frequencies, resonance, and harmonics of the system.

 ### Overview <a href="#overview-of-the-universal-theory-of-kinetic-harmonics-utkh"></a>

 UTKH introduces several groundbreaking ideas:
-- **Mass as Resonant Patterns of Motion:** Mass is not a static property but the result of stable co-orbital energy flows, where the kinetic energy oscillates in patterns that give rise to matter.
+- **Mass as Resonant Patterns of Motion:** Mass is not a static property but the result of oscillating energy flows, where the kinetic energy stablizes in patterns of infinitesimal motion which give rise to matter and other properties.
+- **Light as a Multidimensional Oscillation:** The wave-particle duality of light is explained as the projection of a higher-dimensional oscillation into three-dimensional space.
+This hyperdimensional oscillation is an intrinsic property of light, likely defined by general relativity.
-- **Gravity as a Harmonic Interaction:** Gravitational attraction is reframed as the interaction of resonant systems, much like the harmonic pull of two tuning forks vibrating in sync.
+- **Gravity as a Harmonic Interaction:** Gravitational attraction is reframed as the result of interaction between resonant kinetic oscillations, exemplified by the harmonic pull of two tuning forks vibrating in sync.
+As this oscillation is a fundamental property of light, and all else is a derivative thereof, all that is not space inherits this property at all scales.
-- **Light as a Multidimensional Oscillation:** The wave-particle duality of light is explained as the projection of a higher-dimensional resonance into three-dimensional space.
-- **Unified Explanation of Phenomena:** From quantum superposition and entanglement to cosmological redshift and dark energy, UTKH provides a single framework to describe these seemingly disparate phenomena.

 ---